mihrbnn/Food-Restaurant-Template/README.md

 ## Hello Everyone!

-This is the project with HTML-CSS and Bootstrap.
+This is the project built with HTML-CSS and Bootstrap.
 The original design belongs to Khai Tawng.